 The wounds do not all have the same conditions; therefore, different wounds support different communities of microorganisms.
 The acquisition of microbial species by wounds can result in three distinct consequences: contamination, colonization, and infection.

 Surgical wound infection control began in the 1960s in the United States with the classification of wounds into four categories (clean, clean-contaminated, and dirty or infected) and with surveillance reports from Cruse and Foord.
 Subsequently, the Centers for Disease Control and Prevention (CDC) formulated definitions for the various hospital infections, further modified in 1992 when surgical wound infections became known as site infections.
 Subjective definitions of infected wounds led to the development of two wound classification systems: the ASEPSIS and the Southampton Wound Assessment Scale.
 Numerous tools based on different combinations of infection indicators have undergone development for open wounds.

-Delayed healing; discoloration; a friable granulation tissue with ease to bleed; unexpected pain and/or irritation; pocketing at the wound's base; bridging of the epithelium or soft tissues; abnormal smell; wound degeneration.
+Additional suggested criteria include delayed healing; discoloration; a friable granulation tissue with ease to bleed; unexpected pain and/or irritation; pocketing at the wound's base; bridging of the epithelium or soft tissues; abnormal smell; wound degeneration.

 It is critical that healthcare teams accurately classify wounds and manage wounds appropriately to optimize patient-centered care and quality of life while minimizing infection and further wound trauma.